dafiti-group/ring/README.md

     - The fields ***Delimiter***, ***Quote***, ***Escape*** and ***Line Separator*** have a default value and you change change as you wish.

+    > ***FOR XLSX FILE***

+    - Define the sheet name in the field ***Sheet Name***.
+The sheet name to find in file to process.

     > ***FOR GOOGLE SHEETS***

     - Define the google spreadsheet key in the field ***SpreadSheet Key*** to connect with Google Sheets API.
     - Define the sheet name in the field ***Sheet Name***.
+The sheet name to find in file to process.
     - Define the range to select the data in the sheet in the field ***Range***.
 This field is not required, but we suggest you define a range avoid errors.
+Examples:-> A1:E, B:G, C13:W120

 - Define the the name of each column in metadata for your manual input in the field ***Field Name***.
-It defines what header is expected coming file to upload.
+It defines what header is expected in the coming file to upload.
 It's not allowed 2 fields with the same name.
 - Define the the data type of each column in metadata for your manual input in the field ***Data Type***.
 - Define the the validation of each column in metadata for your manual input in the field ***Validation***.
 - Define the the Threshold of each column in metadata for your manual input in the field ***Threshold***.
 It defines what value to campare for validation.